vgteam/libbdsg/README.md

 `libbdsg` is written in C++.
 Using the instructions below, it is also possible to generate Python bindings to the underlying C++ library.
 The Python API is documented [here](https://bdsg.readthedocs.io/).
 The documentation also includes a tutorial that serves as a useful introduction to `libhandlegraph` and `libbdsg` concepts.

+## Citation

+A preprint that discusses the implementation and functionality of `libbdsg` is available under the following citation:

+Eizenga, JM, Novak, AM, Kobayashi, E, Villani, F, Cisar, C, Heumos, S, Hickey, G, Colonna, V, Paten, B, Garrison, E. (2020) Succinct dynamic variation graphs. _bioRxiv_. doi:[10.1101/2020.04.23.056317](https://doi.org/10.1101/2020.04.23.056317).

+The peer-reviewed article is forthcoming in _Bioinformatics_ under the title "Efficient dynamic variation graphs".
+It was drafted in [this GitHub respository](https://github.com/vgteam/handlegraph-paper).

 ## Building and Installation

 When obtaining the source repo, make sure to clone with `--recursive` to get all the submodules: